What are split cilantro seeds?

 - Pre-germinating the seeds made it much easier to see that the split seeds grew quicker than the whole seeds.

-- Not mentioned in the text, but split seeds are easier to spread on the soil surface, they don't roll into divots in the soil, and the smaller size makes it easier to apply using a shaker bottle.
+- Not mentioned in the text, split seeds are easier to spread on the soil surface, don’t roll into divots, and the smaller size makes it easier to apply using a shaker bottle.

 - The blackout period is much shorter when using split seeds.

 - Once removed from the blackout period, the plants grown from the split seeds had much straighter and more sturdy stems.